 Born in Vermont in 1804, John Deere trained as a blacksmith’s apprentice before starting his own trade, moving to Moline, Illinois, and coming up with his life-changing invention – the steel plow.
-This concept led Deere to establish a workforce in order to better meet the growing demands of his customers.
-Despite facing financial hardship, like most others at the time, John Deere was determined to keep working for farmers, just as they were doing for the rest of the country.
-In addition to manufacturing equipment, Deere became deeply involved with the community in Moline, IL before his death in 1886, further helping to shape the dependable brand we all know and love today.
+This concept led Deere to establish a workforce to meet its customers’ growing demands better.
+Despite facing financial hardship, like most others at the time, John Deere was determined to keep working for farmers, just as they did for the rest of the country.
+In addition to manufacturing equipment, Deere became deeply involved with the Moline, IL, community before his death in 1886, further helping to shape the dependable brand we all know and love today.

 Who is the Real John Deere?